 What Is the Volume Mixer in Windows 11

 One important detail: app volume levels in Windows 11 are tied to a specific output device.
 If the active output switches from speakers to headphones, the mixer may show different levels or appear empty.
 Always confirm the correct output device is selected before adjusting any app sliders.
-This avoids the confusion of moving sliders that apply to a device not currently in use.

 No administrator rights are required to use the Volume Mixer.
 Standard user accounts can adjust per-app volume freely.
-The only exception is managed or corporate systems where group policy may restrict access to audio settings.
+The only exception is on managed or corporate systems where group policy may restrict access to audio settings.

 Tips and Recommendations for Managing App Audio on Windows 11